scottc-bio/CJRS-protocols/protocols/media/bacterial_LCFM.md

 - ZnSO4•7H2O
 - MgSO4•7H2O
 - CaCl2
+- 0.1 M HCl
 - dH2O

 **Glassware**
-- 2000 mL durans
-- 1000 mL durans
+- 500 mL beaker
-- 250 mL durans
+- 500 mL bottle
-- 100 mL durans
+- 500 mL bottle (autoclaved)
-- 100 mL durans (autoclaved)
+- 100 mL beaker

+**Plastic**
-- 250 mL beaker
+- Sterile 50 mL falcon tubes
+- Sterile syringes (largest size possible)
+- 0.22 μm pores for filter sterilisation

 **Equipment**
 - Magnetic stirring equipment (not completely necessary, can stir/shake manually)
-- Laminar flow hood (if unavailable, then can use a bunsen burner and good sterile technique around the sphere of influence)
+- Laminar flow hood (if unavailable, then can use a bunsen burner and good sterile technique)
+- P1000 pipette + tips
-- Sterile syringes
+-
-- 0.22 μm pores for filter sterilisation

 ---

 ## Method

 ### 10X M9 Salts
-1. Add the following salts to a 2000 mL duran bottle:
+1. Add the following salts to a 500 mL beaker:
-  - 55 g Na2HPO4•5H2O
+  - 27.5 g Na2HPO4•5H2O
-  - 15 g KH2PO4
+  - 7.5 g KH2PO4
-  - 2.5 g NaCl
+  - 1.25 g NaCl
-  - 5 g NH4Cl
+  - 2.5 g NH4Cl

-2. Add 800 mL dH2O and stir with a magnetic stirrer until dissolved
+2. Add 400 mL dH2O and stir with a magnetic stirrer until dissolved

-3. Once fully dissolved, make up to 1000 mL with dH2O and autoclave
+3. Once fully dissolved, make up to 500 mL with dH2O

-**Note:** Any impurities in water/glassware can lead to the formation of white crystals that form during autoclaving.
-These will dissolve when diluted to 1x when preparing LCFM, so not a huge issue.
-But remember to swirl the bottle of 10x salts to homogenise the solution before pouring to make LCFM.
-If you are intent on a no precipitant solution, then filter-sterilisation may be used as an alternative to autoclaving.
+4. In a laminar flowhood, filter sterilise the solution using a sterile syringe and 0.22 μm pore filters into an autoclaved 500 mL bottle.

+**Note:** Filter sterilisation of the concentrated salts avoids the formation of white crystals that can occur during autoclaving.
+This maintains the clarity of the solution which is useful for minimal media where a single carbon source is added as it allows the clear detection of bacterial growth by eye.

 ### 1000X Trace metals

-1. Add the following to a 250 mL beaker:
+1. Add the following to a 100 mL beaker:
-  - 0.28 g FeSO4•7H2O
+  - 0.14 g FeSO4•7H2O
-  - 0.24 g MnSO4•5H2O
+  - 0.12 g MnSO4•5H2O
-  - 0.24 g CuSO4•5H2O
+  - 0.12 g CuSO4•5H2O
-  - 0.28 g ZnSO4•7H2O
+  - 0.14 g ZnSO4•7H2O

-2. Add 80 mL dH2O and stir with a magnetic stirrer until dissolved
+2. Add 40 mL 0.1 M HCl and stir with a magnetic stirrer until dissolved

-3. Once fully dissolved, make up to 100 mL with dH2O
+3. Once fully dissolved, make up to 50 mL with 0.1 M HCl

-4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into an empty autoclaved 100 mL duran bottle
+4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into a sterile falcon tube

+**Note:** The solution will be light blue in colour, for long term storage keep the tube wrapped in aluminium foil at 4 °C. If brown precipitate forms over time, then re-make the solution.

+**Note:** The trace metals are also optional for the minimal media, the provide common cofactors for some enzymes which may be of interest.

 ### 1 M MgSO4

-1. Add the following to a 250 mL beaker:
+1. Add the following to a 100 mL beaker:
-  - 24.65 g MgSO4•7H2O
+  - 12.3 g MgSO4•7H2O

-2. Add 80 mL dH2O and stir with a magnetic stirrer until dissolved
+2. Add 40 mL dH2O and stir with a magnetic stirrer until dissolved

-3. Once fully dissolved, make up to 100 mL with dH2O
+3. Once fully dissolved, make up to 50 mL with dH2O

-4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into an empty autoclaved 100 mL duran bottle
+4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into a sterile falcon tube

 ### 1 M CaCl2

-1. Add the following to a 250 mL beaker:
+1. Add the following to a 100 mL beaker:
-  - 14.7 g CaCl2
+  - 7.35 g CaCl2

-2. Add 80 mL dH2O and stir with a magnetic stirrer until dissolved
+2. Add 40 mL dH2O and stir with a magnetic stirrer until dissolved

-3. Once fully dissolved, make up to 100 mL with dH2O
+3. Once fully dissolved, make up to 50 mL with dH2O

-4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into an empty autoclaved 100 mL duran bottle
+4. Move into a sterilised laminar flow hood and filter sterilise through 0.22 μm pore using a syringe into a sterile falcon tube

 ### Preparing Liquid Carbon Free Media (LCFM)

-1. Combine the following in a 1000 mL duran bottle:
+1. Combine the following in a 500 mL duran bottle:
-  - 100 mL 10X M9 Salts
+  - 40 mL 10X M9 Salts
-  - 2 mL 1 M MgSO4
-  - 0.1 mL 1 M CaCl2
-  - 1 mL 1000X Trace Metals
+  - 0.4 mL 1000X Trace Metals

-2. Make up to 1000 mL with dH2O
+2. Make up to 400 mL with dH2O

+3. Autoclave

+4. Once cool, in a sterilised laminar flow hood add the following with sterile pipette tips:
+  - 0.8 mL 1 M MgSO4
+  - 80 μL 1 M CaCl2

-3. The media is now ready for liquid cultures or LCFM agar plates
+5. Swirl to mix and the media is now ready for use.

+**Note:** Adding MgSO4 prior to autoclaving will result in a cloudy white precipitant that does not re-dissolve.
+Adding CaCl2 after autoclaving might initially result in a small white preicpitant, but the volume is so small that swirling quickly re-dissolves it to achieve a completely clear bacterial minimal media.

 ---

 ## Additional notes
-- Trace metals are an optional addition.
-Some papers add many different trace elements.
-I add the common metal cofactors which may be important for enzyme activities.
-- I often found that when combining the components for the bacterial LCFM a white precipitant may form that persists after autoclaving, this may pose an issue for

 ---